-Here’s a fun and economical way to enjoy the flavors of vegetable sushi but not the mess of making it — a tasty sushi salad bowl featuring rice, avocado, carrots, nori, and ginger.
+Here’s a fun and economical way to enjoy the flavors of vegetable sushi but not the mess of making it — a tasty vegetable sushi salad featuring rice, avocado, carrots, cucumber, and nori.

-I’m a fan of vegetable sushi, but not of making it at home (quite a project and a bit of a mess!), so when I crave it, I go out for some.
+I’m a fan of vegetable sushi, but not of making it at home (quite a project and a bit of a mess!), so when I crave it, I go out for some or order in from the local Japanese eateries.
 The supermarket sells veggie sushi that’s quite acceptable, too.

-But I also love the idea of the great flavors of sushi as a cold dish — I’m calling it a vegetable sushi salad bowl, though it doesn’t fit neatly into the definition of salad, or a neatly arranged bowl.
+But I also love the idea of the great flavors of sushi as a cold dish — I’m calling it a vegetable sushi salad, though it doesn’t fit neatly into the definition of salad, or a neatly arranged bowl.

-In addition to the optional scallion and/or sesame seeds, you can also consider serving this dish with pickled ginger and/or wasabi.
+The blending of flavors in this cold dish is like biting into a delicious vegetable sushi roll!
+In addition to the optional scallion and/or sesame seeds, consider serving this dish with pickled ginger and/or wasabi.

 Vegetable Sushi Salad Bowl